 How to Observe World Humanitarian Day

-There are humanitarian organizations all over the world, and pretty much all of them are in need of resources.
+There are humanitarian organizations all over the world in need of resources.
 If you are able to donate your time to one of these organizations, that’s wonderful.
-If you can’t, they sure could use some money to enable their workers to provide resources to those who are suffering.
-You can do an online search yourself, or check out the UN’s World Humanitarian Day website for resources to get you started.
+If you can’t, a monetary donation would go a long way in supplementing workers' resources to help suffering communities.
+Search online for organizations doing humanitarian work, or go directly to the UN’s World Humanitarian Day website for resources to get you started.

 Being a humanitarian doesn’t have to mean traveling to a war zone — the point of humanitarian aid is to alleviate people’s suffering and maintain human dignity.
-We’re willing to bet that there are plenty of options for you to do just that somewhere in your community.
-Try volunteering at a homeless shelter, a nursing home, a hospital, or a place that serves underprivileged children.
+There may be plenty of options for you to do just that close to home.
+Try volunteering at a homeless shelter, a nursing home, a hospital or a place that serves underprivileged children.

-Choose your preferred method of communication (a phone call, a letter, a tweet) to let your elected leaders know how important humanitarian crises are to you.
-Ask them to commit to any number of actions to help bolster humanitarian causes in your community or country as well as outside it.
+Call, email or send a tweet to let your elected leaders know how important humanitarian crises are to you.
+Ask them to commit to any number of actions to help bolster humanitarian causes in the areas that are near and dear to your heart.

 Why World Humanitarian Day is Important

-Humanitarian aid workers are some of the most heroic and honorable people alive: they put themselves at great risk by traveling to conflict zones and disaster areas to help alleviate the suffering of strangers, and are almost never acknowledged for it.
-World Humanitarian Day is a sobering reminder of how many lives have been lost in the name of this valiant cause, as well as a celebration of those who are out there doing the work right now.
+Humanitarian aid workers are some of the most heroic and honorable people alive, putting themselves in harm's way by traveling to conflict zones and disaster areas to help alleviate the suffering of strangers.
+Despite this great work, these workers are rarely acknowledged publicly, sometimes for their own safety.
+World Humanitarian Day is a sobering reminder of how many lives have been lost in the name of this valiant cause, as well as a celebration of the workers currently doing this necessary but often, dangerous work.

-For the reasons outlined above, “humanitarian aid worker” isn’t an extremely popular profession.
+As an occupation, “humanitarian aid worker” isn’t an extremely popular profession.
 Simply put, there can never be enough humanitarian aid workers out there.
-Every year, millions of people need humanitarian assistance as a result of disasters both preventable and unpreventable.
-As much as we hope that some of the man-made conflicts that result in suffering can be resolved, there is always going to be a need for more humanitarian work.
+Every year, millions of people need humanitarian assistance as a result of disasters both natural and man-made.
+World Humanitarian Day reminds us of the increasing need for humanitarian workers who can give selflessly of their time.

 A big part of World Humanitarian Day is drawing importance to the need for international cooperation on humanitarian issues.
-Humanitarian aid workers might be helping people in their home countries, or they might be dispatched to help those in need in other countries.
-Having international cooperation between countries is essential to maintaining the safety of humanitarian aid workers while enabling them to help those who are suffering.
+Humanitarian aid workers might be helping people in their home countries, or they might be dispatched to help those in need elsewhere.
+International cooperation is essential to maintaining the safety of humanitarian aid workers while enabling them to help those who suffer.